isabel-amaral/feup-ldts-Frogger/docs/README.md

 ## Known Code Smells And Refactoring Suggestions
 #### **Large Class**
-The class Arena contain many methods.
-In our opinion, we need to implement it this way because the Arena class needs various methods because its were most of the action occurs (movements of Frog and verify collisions).
+The class pt.up.fe.ldts.cars.Arena contain many methods.
+In our opinion, we need to implement it this way because the pt.up.fe.ldts.cars.Arena class needs various methods because its were most of the action occurs (movements of pt.up.fe.ldts.cars.Frog and verify collisions).

 #### **Refused bequest**
 In an attempt to generalize and simplify our code, we created two abstract classes and one interface so far, resulting in the rising of the **Refused bequest** smell.
 As a result, some subclasses inherited methods from its parent classes which are neither defined nor used (setPosition(), getPosition()).